Jules A. Hoffmann

 Hoffmann and Bruno Lemaitre discovered the function of the fruit fly Toll gene in innate immunity.
 Its mammalian homologs, the Toll-like receptors, were discovered by Beutler.
 Toll-like receptors identify constituents of other organisms like fungi and bacteria, and trigger an immune response, explaining, for example, how septic shock can be triggered by bacterial remains.

+In 2012, Hoffman was appointed as an Honorary Professor in the School of Biochemistry and Immunology at Trinity College Dublin.

 Education

 Jules Hoffmann went to the Lycée de Garçons de Luxembourg before leaving to France.
 Hoffmann received undergraduate degrees in biology and chemistry at the University of Strasbourg, France.
 In 1969, he completed his Ph.D. in biology also at the University of Strasbourg under Pierre Joly in Laboratory of General Biology at the Institute of Zoology.
 His post-doctoral training was at the Institut für Physiologische Chemie at Philipps-Universität in Marburg an der Lahn, Germany, in 1973–1974.